romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/questions.en.md

 1. Enable X-Forwarded For on the web servers and use a Classic Load Balancer
 2. Configure proxy servers to forward the traffic to the correct instances
-3. Use an Application Load Balancer with path-based routing rules to forward the traffic to the correct instances
+3. Use Classic Load Balancer with path-based routing rules to forward the traffic to the correct instances
-4. Use an Application Load Balancer with host-based routing rules to forward the traffic to the correct instances
+4. Use Application Load Balancer with host-based routing rules to forward the traffic to the correct instances

 <details>